tuoxiansp/vision/README.md

 > A framework to create the WYSIWYG Web Page Editor of yours.

 Vision is a web builder framework based on React.
 You can develop your own productive-ready web builder quickly.
 Unlike most web builder framework, you can expand vision with pure react.
 It's crazy simple, all you need to do is writing react component.
+And it's powerful, you can handling the interactions (eg. TabView) gracefully.

 ![](screen.gif)